sigu-training/clinical_genomics/index.md

 # Variant annotation
 After the generation of a high-quality set of mapped read pairs, we can proceed to call different classes of DNA variants.
 Users interested in germline variant calling can refer to related Galaxy's tutorials, e.g. [Exome sequencing data analysis for diagnosing a genetic disease](https://galaxyproject.github.io/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.html).

-Once called, variants (SNPs and InDels) need to be annotated.
+Variant callers usually provide us with a simple list of sequence variants (genomic coordinates + reference and variant alleles) plus genotypes and genotype-likelihoods.

-We want to know for example if a variant is located in a gene, if it’s in the coding portion of that gene, if it causes an aminoacid substitution, if that substitution is deleterious for the encoded protein function.
+**Variant annotation** is the process of adding informations to these variants using multiple sources (e.g. **public databases**).
+We are usually interested in knowing for example if a specific variant overlaps with a gene, if it falls into an exon of that gene, if it’s a coding exon, what type of change the variant causes to the encoded amino acid (missense, nonsense, frameshift), etc.

-**Variant annotation** is the process of attaching technical and/or biological information from multiple available source (e.g. **public databases**) to variants

 ---
 ## Gene model